idnow/de.idnow.android/README.md

 ```

-Support by the SDK version 3.22.1 or less
+Supported by the SDK version 3.22.1 or less

 It is used to provide custom DTLS certificates used by the WebRTC connection.